Steelton K-9’s get life-saving body armor

-K-9 Beny’s vest was sponsored by Kathie M. Smith of Springfield, Pa. and embroidered with the sentiment “Born to Love-Trained to Serve-Loyal Always”.
-K-9 Noro’s vest was sponsored by Marjorie Healey of Venice, Fla. and embroidered with the sentiment “In memory of Edward M. Healey USMC Ret.”.
+K-9 Beny’s vest was sponsored by Kathie M. Smith of Springfield, Pennsylvania, and embroidered with the sentiment “Born to Love-Trained to Serve-Loyal Always.”
+K-9 Noro’s vest was sponsored by Marjorie Healey of Venice, Florida, and embroidered with the sentiment “In memory of Edward M. Healey USMC Ret.”

 Vested Interest in K9s, Inc. is a 501c(3) charity located in East Taunton, MA whose mission is to provide bullet and stab protective vests and other assistance to dogs of law enforcement and related agencies throughout the United States.
 The non-profit was established in 2009 to assist law enforcement agencies with this potentially lifesaving body armor for their four-legged K-9 officers.